2020 SCHOLARSHIP COMPETITION HAS BEEN CANCELLED FOR 2020. WE HOPE TO SEE YOU AT THE 2021 COMPETITION.

 The MFGN Scholarship Program began in 1970 with one small grant awarded to a Collier County student for summer study.
 Since then, contributions from a generous community have made it possible to support almost 800 middle and high school students with more than $550,000 (2014 figures).
 In 2018 we presented over 50 winners more than $51,000!
 The MFGN Competitions are open to students in Grades 6-12 who reside in Collier County or in the adjacent communities of Bonita Springs or Estero, and are presently enrolled in public or private schools or are home schooled.
 Competition categories are Brass, Woodwinds, Piano, Percussion, Strings, Voice and Guitar.
 Scholarships are used for such pursuits or items such as summer music camps, study with private teachers, instrument upgrade, or for college studies.
 Should you have problems accessing any material on this page or have questions, please contact MFGN by email (click here).

-2020 MFGN ANNUAL SCHOLARSHIP COMPETITION
+2020 MFGN ANNUAL SCHOLARSHIP COMPETITION HAS BEEN CANCELLED DUE TO THE VIRAL PANDEMIC.

 Those eligible include students in grades 6 through 12 who reside in Collier County, Bonita Springs and Estero according to zip code with Junior Division being 6th-8th grade and Senior Division being 9th-12th grade.
 The packet of information, MFGN Scholarship Rules 2020, contains competition rules and requirements, information about the use of scholarship awards and how to claim them, plus a Hammes Musician Scholar Award description for 12th graders.
 For those competing, it is important to read this vital information before completing the application below.
 Applicants will need to be familiar with the basic information before attempting to fill out the application.